 - In The Great Gatsby, the quote “I hope she’ll be a fool—that’s the best thing a girl can be in this world, a beautiful little fool” takes “fool” – a word we typically regard with a negative connotation – and suggests something positive under the guise of the maxim: “ignorance is bliss.”

 Connotation vs denotation

-One possible connotation of “sharp” is smart or witty.
-In a sentence, the connotative language might look like, “She’s a sharp student.”
+One connotation of “sharp” is smart or witty.
+In a sentence, the connotation might sound like “she’s a sharp student.”

 This next video explores the differences between connotation and denotation examples in further detail.

 It may be helpful to think of connotation and denotation as opposite terms.
 Whereas one relies on subjective, non-literal implications, the other relies on objective, literal inherent qualities.